wavded/www/content/post/async-error-handling.md

 This article focuses on effective ways to capture and handle errors using [error-handling middleware](https://github.com/tc39/ecmascript-asyncawait) in Express[^1].
 The article also includes a sample repository of these concepts on [GitHub](https://github.com/strongloop-community/express-example-error-handling).

-First, let’s look at what Express handles out of the box and then we will look at using promises, promise generators and `async/await` to simplify things further.
+First, let's look at what Express handles out of the box and then we will look at using promises, promise generators and `async/await` to simplify things further.

 ## Express has built-in synchronous handling